yagggi/b1-candy/README.md

 # b1-candy
-Script for big.one candy activity.
+Script for big.one candy activity, place BITCNY-UIP order to earn candy.